-Note If you are using the RDS Basic Edition, your RDS instance does not have a secondary RDS instance as a hot standby.
-In this case, if your RDS instance exits unexpectedly, your database service becomes unavailable.
-If you change the specifications or upgrade the database engine version of your RDS instance, your database service also becomes unavailable.
-The unavailability may last for a long period of time.
-If you require high service availability, we recommend that you do not select the RDS Basic Edition.
-For example, you can select the RDS High-availability Edition.
-Alternatively, you can upgrade your RDS instance from the RDS Basic Edition to the RDS High-availability Edition.
-The upgrade is supported only when your RDS instance meets the specified requirements.
-For more information, see Upgrade an RDS instance to the High-availability Edition.
+RDS Basic Edition does not provide a secondary instance that serves as a hot standby.
+When your RDS instance that runs RDS Basic Edition unexpectedly fails or you restart the RDS instance, change the specifications, or upgrade the database engine of the RDS instance, your database service may become unavailable for an extended period of time.
+If you require high availability for your database system, we recommend that you select other RDS editions, such as RDS High-availability Edition, instead of RDS Basic Edition.
+Alternatively, you can upgrade your RDS instance from RDS Basic Edition to RDS High-availability Edition for instances of specific database engines.
+For more information, see RDS Basic Edition.

-- After your RDS instance is restarted, ApsaraDB RDS updates your RDS instance to the latest minor engine version.
-This applies if your RDS instance uses local SSDs.
-For more information, see Updates the minor engine version of an ApsaraDB RDS for PostgreSQL instance.
+If your RDS instance uses local disks, the system updates your RDS instance to the latest minor engine version after your RDS instance is restarted.
+For more information, see Update the minor engine version of an ApsaraDB RDS for PostgreSQL instance.

 If read-only RDS instances are attached to the primary RDS instance, the read-only RDS instances are not restarted when you restart the primary RDS instance.
 The data replication between the primary and read-only RDS instances automatically resumes after the primary RDS instance is restarted.

 After you click Restart Instance, the status of the RDS instance changes to Restarting, and your workloads may be interrupted.
 To ensure business continuity, we recommend that you take appropriate measures before your restart the RDS instance.

 - Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

 In the upper-right corner of the page that appears, click Restart Instance.